 INTRODUCTION:

-Genetic knockout or transgenic approaches have been an effective means to study gene function in animal models.
+Genetic knockout or transgenic approaches have been effective means to study gene function in animal models.
 However, expression regulation by these approaches is dichotomous (on/off), non-temporal, and thus is not capable of revealing the complete functional spectrum of a gene.
 Conditional Cre/LoxP technologies have allowed spatio-temporal inactivation or activation of gene function, but their dichotomous nature continues to pose limitations, such as cell lethality and irreversibility1-3.
 In order to fill this void, conditional knockdown approaches have been developed using tet-regulated shRNA or miRNA4.
 However, off-target effects remain a concern for RNAi5 and have been challenging to control in vivo.
 More recently, CRISPR/Cas-mediated transcriptional-control technologies have introduced a more versatile approach to achieving both up- and downregulation of endogenous gene expression and demonstrated their utilities6,7.
 However, the effectiveness of CRISPR/Cas-mediated transcriptional control is as yet unclear in vivo, and the reversibility of KRAB-based repression remains to be seen, as strong repression by KRAB and its interacting protein KAP1 has been shown to induce permanent gene silencing8,9.

 In order to address these limitations, we have developed a novel transcriptional regulatory system capable of conditionally controlling endogenous gene expression in a reversible and tunable manner in mice using engineered prokaryotic binary transcriptional regulatory systems10.
 Prokaryotic binary transcriptional regulatory systems with regulatory ligands, such as lac and tet, have enabled such reversible and tunable expression control11-14.
 However, the inadequate repression potency of the current binary systems has impeded their broad adoption for controlling endogenous gene expression in mammals.
 We developed an enhanced lac repression system sufficiently potent for the repression of endogenous genes and employed a novel strategy of targeting tet transcriptional activators directly to the cognate promoter of an endogenous gene to achieve robust upregulation (Figure 1)10.
 With this technology, we have achieved nearly two orders of magnitude expression control of the endogenous Dnmt1 gene in a tunable, inducible, and reversible manner10.
 Here we provide step-by-step instructions for its in vivo application to other genes and organisms using mice as a model species.